Difficulties of Teleparallel Theories of Gravity with Local Lorentz Symmetry: Surface terms in the action for the gravitational field

 where $d\Omega =\sin\theta d\theta d\phi$ and, $S$ is a surface of constant radius.
 The action integral constructed out of the Lagrangian density (\ref{14}) is not affected by this problem.
 In the analysis above, it makes no difference whether we use an arbitrary spin connection in the Palatini variational principle, which is eventually determined by the field equations, or the Levi-Civita connection $^0\omega_{\mu ab}(e)$.

-The field equations derived from the Lagrangian (\ref{14}) are precisely Eqs. (\ref{5}).
+The field equations derived from the Lagrangian (\ref{14}) are precisely equations (\ref{5}).
 Therefore, the theory determined by (\ref{14}) is covariant under local Lorentz transformations.

 If the action integral is defined on a manifold with boundary, one may use the ordinary Hilbert-Einstein action for the gravitational field, plus the Gibbons-Hawking surface term \cite{GH}, determined by the integration of the trace of the extrinsic curvature over the boundary.
+A recent discussion on the relevance and necessity of boundary terms (and their variations) in the Hilbert-Einstein action is given in Ref. \cite{Padmanabhan} (see also the references therein).

 We note finally that the action integral constructed out of the Lagrangian density (\ref{2}) is not affected by the emergence of non-vanishing surface terms, in the variation of the action.
 In the analysis carried out in Ref. \cite{Maluf2}, special attention was paid to the need of surface terms in the action.
-The total divergence in Eq. (\ref{1}) cancels the total divergence in Eq. (\ref{14}).
+The total divergence in equation (\ref{1}) cancels the total divergence in equation (\ref{14}).